Transfers

 -

 For example, perhaps some agent has many apple trees, and plans on pressing apple cider.
-Another agent has an apple press and agrees to transfer use of the press (a resource) in exchange for a reciprocal transfer of a portion of the apple cider.
+Another agent has an apple press and agrees to transfer use of the press (a resource).
+The agent with the trees might transfer a portion of the apple cider to the agent with the press.
 The use of the press involves some rights (to use the press for some period of time) and responsibilities (to not run it beyond its capacity and to clean it up before returning it).

 -